dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 More information on the [case study here](https://developers.google.com/web/showcase/2016/pdfs/flipkart.pdf)

 * **[Housing](https://housing.com):** Housing.com is one of India's foremost startups.
-They provide online real estate platforms in India.
+They provide an online real estate platform in India.
 They created a progressive web app which resulted in a 38% increase in conversions across browsers and also the following:
   - 40% lower bounce rate
   - 10% longer average session
   - 30% faster page load